 The focus of fleet management software will continue to shift in 2017 to facilitate organisations’ intelligent utilisation of a wider variety of both internal and externally-generated data, believes Chevin Fleet Solutions.

-The continual development of mobile and automotive technologies – such as telematics, autonomous vehicles and connected cars – means more data than ever is being generated relating to fleet vehicles, equipment, staff and other types of assets.
+The continual development of mobile and automotive technologies – such as telematics, autonomous vehicles and connected cars – means more data than ever is being generated relating to assets such as vehicles, equipment, staff and much more.

 And with fleet operations under continuing pressure to keep costs down and reduce workloads and reduce deadlines to a minimum, many have increasingly been recognising the potential of using new types of existing or potentially-available, disparate data in their fleet management software to help streamline processes, improve efficiency and reduce expenditure.